Belmont Fieldhouse and Library

 In 2021, as part of the Council-approved Revised Capital Investment Strategy (C2021-0911), The City received funding approval for a range of recreation opportunities throughout the city including a multi-use fieldhouse in the Belmont community.

-This project also supports the Library Services plan and budget 2023-2026 initiative to “increase quality of life for Calgarians by building four new library service locations by end of 2026”.
+This project also supports the Library Services plan and budget 2023-2026 initiative to “increase quality of life for Calgarians by building four new library service locations in the coming years”.

 In 2022, funding to support a new library facility in Belmont was provided through the Calgary Public Library Investment Program.